lukastk/maths-notes/Linear response functions.md

 So the response is "local" in frequency space: if you shake something at frequency $\omega$, it responds at frequency $\omega$.
 Anything beyond this lies in the domain of non-linear response.

+### Derivation

+The linear response function is the first-order term in the Volterra series.
+The Volterra series is a method ot

 ### Example: Classical mechanics